 Situated on a 290ha private reserve estate aptly named Elephant Point, Lodge 23 borders the iconic Kruger National Park.
 Guests can while away the hours with a good book on the poolside deck, or enjoy a night under the stars around the fire in the boma all while listening to the call of the fish eagle and the trumpeting of elephants echoing through the ancient African bush.
 The African sun-worshiping rooftop deck and a game viewing deck, complete with bar and lounge, offers uninterrupted views of an expansive riverfront where hippos play.
 Guests can enjoy self-drive game viewing, guided Rhino Walks, or open air vehicle game drives — it’s up to you!

-Rates start from R8 100 per night for exclusive use of the lodge for 1-4 people (including teas / coffees, basic ingredients and spices, daily housekeeping, boma cleaning facilities and free WiFi in entertainment areas).
+Rates start from R1,300 per night for exclusive use of the lodge for 10 people during off-peak season (including teas / coffees, basic ingredients and spices, daily housekeeping, boma cleaning facilities and free WiFi in entertainment areas).
 Click here for more details on Lodge 23.